 - When you sign up to take the test, you can choose for your child to test in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French.

-- Learn more on our Gifted and Talented admissions page, where you can view or download the NYC Gifted and Talented Handbook:
+- Learn more on our Gifted and Talented admissions page, where you can view or download the Gifted and Talented Admissions Guide:

 Students learning English may want to apply to programs that use a screened: language admissions method.
 These programs often give priority to ELLs.
 Find these programs in your district’s NYC Middle School Directory on our Middle School admissions page.
 Read the directory to learn what services the middle school programs in your district offer for ELLs.

 High schools offer Dual Language (DL), Transitional Bilingual Education (TBE), and English as a New Language (ENL) programs.

 - Learn more on our High School page, where you can view or download the NYC High School Directory